Željko Rebrača: Post-playing career

 On 6 June 2022, Vojvodina elected Rebrača as their new club's president.

+Political engagement

+In October 2023, Rebrača joined the ruling populist Serbian Progressive Party (SNS) and appeared on SNS coalition's list for the 2023 parliamentary election and was elected to the National Assembly.

 Personal life

 Rebrača was one of the founding members of the Group Seven Children's Foundation.

-His son Filip Rebrača currently plays basketball at the University of Iowa.
+His son Filip Rebrača currently plays basketball for KK Vojvodina.